alexpira/ruxy/README.md

 - **request_lua_load_body**: (boolean) set to *true* to enable lua script to read and modify the request payload; be aware that if this option is enabled ruxy will load and store in memory the whole request body disabling any kind of streaming and that can impact performance; defaults to *false*
 - **reply_lua_script**: (string) path to a Lua script that will be invoked before sending the response to client; in the script it will be possible to modify the response before it is returned
 - **reply_lua_load_body**: (boolean) set to *true* to enable lua script to read and modify the response payload; be aware that if this option is enabled ruxy will load and store in memory the whole body disabling any kind of streaming and that can impact performance; defaults to *false*
+- **handler_lua_script**: (string) path to a Lua script that will be invoked *instead of* forwarding the request to the remote server; the script will be responsible of producing the whole response object that will be returned to the client

 **Note on logging**: log produced by ruxy will include the following strings: